RITA Award: Controversies

-In recent years, the RITA and Vivian awards have increasingly been at the centers of controversies because of objectionable content and a lack of diversity in the winning works.
+In their final years, the RITA and Vivian awards were both at the center of various controversies because of objectionable content and a lack of diversity in the winning works.

 2015 RITA Awards controversy

 In 2015, For Such a Time, written by Kate Breslin and published by Bethany House, was nominated for two RITA Awards, in the Best Inspirational Romance and Best First Book categories.
 The nominations were criticized as antisemitic, because the book was set in Theresienstadt concentration camp during World War II and featured a Jewish prisoner being saved by an SS officer, falling in love with him and converting to Christianity.

 2018-2020 diversity controversy

 The RITA Awards, like the English-language romance fiction industry as a whole, were overwhelmingly dominated by white authors.
 This caused controversy in 2018 when Alyssa Cole's An Extraordinary Union, a novel about interracial romance during the American Civil War, made no appearance among the RITA Awards finalists despite winning multiple other awards.
 Instead, all finalists were about white women, of which all but one fell in love with British aristocrats.
 In response, the RWA board noted that less than half of 1% of finalists were by Black authors, of which none had ever won the award, and gave a commitment to improve the diversity of the award.
 The board issued an apology after the 2019 finalists again underrepresented persons of color or LGBTQ+ persons.

 In 2019, Kennedy Ryan became the first Black woman to be awarded a RITA.

 RWA cancelled the 2020 RITA Awards after several contestants and judges withdrew due to diversity concerns.
 The award was abolished as part of a major restructuring of the RWA's awards to improve the diversity of award winners, provide training for judges, and add awards for unpublished novels and better definitions of award categories and romance subgenres.
 A new award, the Vivian, named after Black RWA founder Vivian Stephens, was launched in late 2020.